 After exploring the Jain Kashi or Moodbidri we headed to Karkala.
 We climbed the huge rock on which the Gomateshwara statue is located.
 The rock has been cut to create steps for the visitors.
 You can also climb the rock if you want.

 There are about 500 steps to climb – being small steps, they are not very difficult to climb.
-The intriguing bit is that you cannot see the statue till you have almost climbed all the steps.
+The intriguing bit is that you cannot see the statue until you have almost climbed all the steps.
 If the weather is good, climbing can be fun, as you see the lush green landscape around the hill.
 As you go up, the view changes.

 The tall monolithic Gomateshwara statue stands in a walled temple complex.
 As you enter the temple complex, there is the platform on either side to sit and admire the statue.
 There is a large compound in which the statue stands.